The Best Banks for Funded Startups

 What types of startups does Kruze Consulting usually work with?

-Kruze Consulting works with a variety of funded Delaware C-Corps, but the majority of our companies have secured Seed, Series A, Series B and Series C. We look to partner with our clients, going beyond the typical outsourced accounting relationship and seeking to provide a higher level advisory role.
+Kruze Consulting works with funded Delaware C-Corps.
+Our clients have secured Pre-Seed to Series C or Series D funding.
+We look to partner with our clients, going beyond the typical outsourced accounting relationship and seeking to provide a higher level advisory role.
 We feel honored to be a part of making the world a better place, even if it’s one debit and credit at a time.

 Accounting, Finance, Taxes, & Payroll all in one solution